 Subsequent measurement of debt instruments depends on the Group's business model for managing the financial asset and the cash flow characteristics of the financial asset.
-There are three measurement categories into which the Group classifies its debt instruments:
+The Group classifies its debt instruments as:

 - Amortized cost: Financial assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortized cost.
 Interest income from these financial assets is included in finance income using the effective interest rate method.
 Any gain or loss arising on derecognition is recognized directly in profit or loss and presented in "Other income, net" account together with foreign exchange gains and losses.
-Impairment losses are presented as a separate line item in the statements of profit or loss.
+Impairment losses are presented as part of operating expenses in profit or loss.